Ancistrus

 Ancistrus is a genus of nocturnal freshwater fish in the family Loricariidae of order Siluriformes, native to freshwater habitats in South America and Panama.
 Fish of this genus are common in the aquarium trade where they are known as bushynose or bristlenose catfish.
 In the aquarium hobby they are often referred to as bushynose or bristlenose plecos instead, but this may lead to confusion as "pleco" usually is used for Hypostomus plecostomus and its allies and is often used as a catchall term for any loricariids remotely resembling that species.

 Taxonomy

 The type species is Ancistrus cirrhosus.
 This genus is the largest genus within the tribe Ancistrini.

-The name ancistrus derives from the Ancient Greek agkistron "hook" – a reference to the form of the cheek odontodes.
+The name ancistrus derives from the Ancient Greek ἄγκιστρον agkistron meaning 'fish- or spindle hook' – a reference to the curved cheek odontodes of males.
 The genera Pristiancistrus, Thysanocara and Xenocara are now synonyms of Ancistrus.